DrPaulBrewer/single-market-robot-simulator/README.md

 ## Use of Modern JavaScript -- Babel compiler

-Note that the source code uses modern JavaScipt syntax and must be compiled with the Facebook-sponsored open source Babel compiler.
+Note that the source code uses modern JavaScript syntax and must be compiled with the Facebook-sponsored open source Babel compiler.
 The source code is in ./src and the Babel-compiled version in ./build.
 The babel tools are linked as package.json devDependencies.
 This is primarily a concern for other programmers and does not affect stand-alone usage.

 ## Installation